-As part of the Inspiring an Active Jersey Strategy set out by the Government of Jersey, Jersey Sport is now responsible for the provision of physical activity education within eight government schools including Plat Douet, St Saviour’s, Grand Vaux, Trinity, Grouville, D’Auvergne, Samares and Springfield.
+As part of the Inspiring an Active Jersey Strategy set out by the Government of Jersey, Jersey Sport is now responsible for the provision of physical activity education within eight government schools including Rouge Bouillon, St Saviour’s, Grands Vaux, Trinity, Grouville, D’Auvergne, Samares and Springfield.

-We’re proud to be able to support these schools and provide high quality PE delivery which meets the National Curriculum requirements for children from school Years 1 – 6.
+We’re proud to be able to support these schools and provide high quality PE delivery which meets the National Curriculum requirements for children from foundation stage – KS2.

 Our school delivery objective is to ensure that young people are receiving a positive experience of PE in their school environment.
 Our PE team ensure that children are enjoying themselves whilst taking part in the physical activities, and are also improving over time within their PE lessons – which will contribute towards changing the sedentary behaviour of our children and young people, replacing it with healthy and active behaviour in future years.

-Our PE Team are known for their professionalism, sporting expertise, experience and qualifications within Physical Education.
-The Jersey Sport School PE Programme Team includes, pictured from left to right below: Jay Newton (Plat Douet School), Dylan Buesnel (Trinity School and Grouville School), Chris Riley (St Saviours School and Grand Vaux School), Pete Rutherford (Samares School and Springfield School), Dragos Patrascu (Mixture of schools) and Rob Armstrong (D’Auvergne School).
+Our PE Team is known for their professionalism, sporting expertise, experience, and qualifications within Physical Education.
+The Jersey Sport School PE Programme Team includes, pictured from left to right below: Rob Armstrong (D’Auvergne School), Sam Lee (St Saviours School), Chris Riley (Schools Officer) Harry Lloyd (Trinity School and Grouville School), Antony Harkin (Grands Vaux) and Ben Tait (Springfield School & Samares School).

 Outside of delivering our PE, you may recognise our team from leading and delivering our multi-sport holiday camps.